Kyruski/glyph-substitution/README.md

 ## Problem

-The word 'apple' is banned in a chat.
-The user can type 'áppłê' and a normal chat bot will most likely not catch this.
+The word `apple` is banned in a chat.
+The user can type `áppłê` and a normal chat bot will most likely not catch this.

 ## Solution